 Minimum income requirement

-Complicating factors can arise where the applicant is self-employed, relying on a combination of income sources or has recently been on maternity leave.
-In all cases, it is better to over-document, ensuring all relevant periods and income are accounted for through evidence.
+Applications can be more complex where the applicant or sponsor is self-employed, relying on a mixture of income types, or has been on recent statutory leave such as maternity or paternity leave.
+In all cases, it is strongly recommended to ensure that all income is thoroughly documented and clearly evidenced in line with the Home Office’s requirements.

 English language requirement